cncf/tag-security/supply-chain-security/compromises/2024/targeted-signed-endoor.md

-# Malware Disguised as Installer from Korean Public Institution
+# Malware Disguised as Official Installer Used to Target Korean Public Institution

 ## Detailed Account